ssanj/Scuggest/README.md

 __scuggest_import_path__ lists the jar files you want Scuggest to look for classes in.
 This can include either Java or Scala jar files.
 Some typical jars to include are the Java rt.jar file and the scala-library-scala-version.jar file.
 You can add as many or as few libraries that you want searched here.

 __scuggest_filtered_path__ lists the path prefixes that are skipped when scanning for a target class.
 A typical example could be anything under the com/sun package.
-Notice that these are file path as opposed to package (or dotted) paths.
+Notice that these are file paths as opposed to package (or dotted) paths.

 Usage
 -----